Arkadiusz-T/WebScraper/README.md

-# ScraperForFun (in development)
+# ScraperForFun
-* This project is conducted to further develop programing skills of its owner.
-* Scrapped data is used to answer simple questions of the user.
-* Scraping is executed during the program run.
-* Scraped data is used to entertain user with stories and provide enforcement in decision making.
+This project was created to bring user entertaining stories about characters from lol universe and provide enforcement in decision making

-## Libraries (for now)
+## Libraries
 1. Request
 2. BS4
 3. Selenium
 4. Time

-### ChromeWebDriver in necessary requirement
+!
+ChromeWebDriver in necessary requirement

-## Features (for now)
+## Features
 * scrap list of all characters in the game
 * view history of a given champion
+* see counters to a given champion
+* see best champions for a given role